euruko2012/call-for-proposals/everything-needs-an-api/README.md

 Building an API can be hard, but thanks to my mistakes: YOU TOO can write a sensible easy to maintain HTTP/JSON API for your product.

-I don't have all the answers, but I've spent the last half-year writing 2 interconnected APIs.
+I don't have all the answers, but I've spent the last 9 months writing 2 interconnected APIs.
 We've re-written some parts, thrown some away, and turned others into open source libraries.
 I've been thankful for some decisions, and cursed for others.

 Altogether we've learned a lot.